Academany/FabAcademy-Assessment/project_requirements.md

 ### Can I just design a shield for a commercial board in my final project?
 > Answer:
 1. No. Please check the learning outcomes above.
+See [Commercial Boards Policy](commercial_board_policy.md).

 ### Can I use the satshakit/fabduino/raspberry pi for my final project?
 > Answer: